[HISTORY: Adopted by the Borough Council of the Borough of Palmyra as indicated in article histories. Amendments noted where applicable.]

 Editor's Note: This ordinance also repealed former Art.
 I, Residential Unit Registration, adopted 1-24-20112 by Ord.
 No. 741, as amended.

-This article shall be known and may be cited as the "Palmyra Borough Rental Property Management Code."
+This article shall be known and may be cited as the "Palmyra Borough Rental and Vacant Property Management Code."

-The purpose of this article and the policy of the Borough of Palmyra shall be to protect and promote the public health, safety and welfare of its citizens; to establish rights and obligations of owners and occupants relating to residential rental units in the Borough; and to encourage owners and occupants to maintain and improve the quality of rental housing within the Borough.
-As a means to these ends, this article provides for registration and licensing of residential rental units and penalties.
+The purpose of this article and the policy of the Borough of Palmyra shall be to protect and promote the public health, safety and welfare of its citizens; to establish rights and obligations of owners and occupants relating to residential rental units in the Borough; and to encourage owners and occupants to maintain and improve the quality of rental housing and properties which are not occupied within the Borough.
+As a means to these ends, this article provides for registration and licensing of residential rental units, registration of vacant properties and registration of properties not occupied by the landowners.
+This article further requires maintenance of such properties and provides penalties for violation.
 In considering the adoption of this article, the Borough makes the following findings:

 Unless otherwise expressly stated, the following terms shall, for the purpose of this article, have the meanings indicated as follows: